I need human help to enter verification code (office hours only)

 Olam Chesed - a world of loving kindness

-At JCOGS we have created an educational center that provides programming for children from birth through teen.
-In a dynamic , engaging, and nurturing environment we explore Judaism’s rich culture and the beauty of the Hebrew language through Torah, stories, drama, games, songs, and ancient texts.
-Students learn to sing and understand common prayers, developing the confidence to participate in Jewish life.
+The JCOGS educational center provides programming for children from birth through the teenage.
+In a dynamic , engaging, and nurturing environment we explore Judaism’s rich culture, the beauty of the Hebrew language and the wisdom of Torah and ancient texts, through stories, drama, games, songs, and art.
+Students learn to sing and understand common prayers, developing confidence to participate in Jewish life.

-Through the arts and various educational modalities including hevrutah, the Jewish practice of studying in groups, Olam Chesed students develop a deep connection to Judaism, gaining a strong sense of Jewish belonging and identity that will be rejuvenated throughout their lives.
-We encourage students to explore what is personally meaningful about Jewish values and traditions, contemplate Jewish concepts of G-d, and develop a sense of their own connection to am Yisrael, the Jewish people around the world.
+Over the years in Olam Chesed programs, students develop a deep connection to Judaism, gaining a strong sense of Jewish belonging and identity.
+We encourage students to explore what is personally meaningful about Jewish ritual and tradition, contemplate Jewish concepts of G-d, and develop a sense of their own connection to am Yisrael, the Jewish people, in our local Vermont community, in Israel, and around the world.

-We come together to share holiday and Shabbat celebrations, embrace Jewish values and ethics, unpack the significance of Jewish history, and engage in tikkun olam.
+We come together to share holiday and Shabbat celebrations, embrace Jewish values and ethics, unpack the significance of Jewish history, our connection to Eretz Yisrael, and to engage in tikkun olam, healing the world through social justice.
 This shared experience prepares students for a lifetime of seeking Jewish community and experiences and offers them the tools to be active Jewish citizens of the world.

 Young families

-Our youngest learners meet once a month for music, story, and play.
-Kinderlach & Gesher (K&G) Shabbat morning program is a delightful opportunity to meet other young families while engaging in Jewish tradition and culture.
+Our youngest learners meet once a month for music, stories, and play with Rabbi David and Katie Yoskowitz.
+Shoresh, formerly Tot Shabbat, is a wonderful opportunity to meet other young families while engaging in Jewish tradition and culture.

 Elementary age